solegalli/trainindatablog/_posts/2023-03-20-oversampling-techniques-for-imbalanced-data.md

 therefore resolving the imbalance problem.
 They are commonly used to generate suitable training data sets.

-While oversampling adds new samples of the minority class, undersampling (or downsampling) r educes the number of samples in the majority class.
+While oversampling adds new samples of the minority class, undersampling (or downsampling) reduces the number of samples in the majority class.

 When deciding between these two approaches for balancing an imbalanced dataset, one should consider their advantages and limitations.